revilowaldow/BITC/Sessions/2025/12 14 - Session 57.md

 Are you travelling with someone called Thodunn

-Thodunn invited to visit headquarters of steelmongers in town center
+Thodunn invited to visit headquarters of steelmongers in harbour

 Small town
 Silver Wing Tavern - Barbakan outer square